kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 - Credential ID: Leave it blank as it is for using a private repository.
 - Branch: Leave it as blank.
 Blank means default to master.

-When you have done, click **OK** to save it and you will see the first stage created.
+When you are done, click **OK** to save it and you will see the first stage created.

 ![GitHub repository](https://pek3b.qingstor.com/kubesphere-docs/png/20200221234935.png)